-The CY8C53 family also offers a SAR ADC.
+The CY8C52 family offers a SAR ADC.
 Featuring 12-bit conversions at up to 1 M samples per second, it also offers low nonlinearity and offset errors and SNR better than 70 dB.
 It is well suited for a variety of higher speed analog applications.

-Two high speed voltage or current DACs support 8-bit output signals at an update rate of up to 8 Msps.
-They can be routed out of any GPIO pin.
-You can create higher resolution voltage DAC outputs using the UDB array.
+A high-speed voltage or current DAC supports 8-bit output signals at an update rate of 8 Msps in IDAC and 1 Msps in VDAC.
+It can be routed out of any GPIO pin.
+You can create higher resolution voltage PWM DAC outputs using the UDB array.
 This can be used to create a pulse width modulated (PWM) DAC of up to 10 bits, at up to 48 kHz.
 The digital DACs in each UDB support PWM, PRS, or delta-sigma algorithms with programmable widths.

-In addition to the ADC and DACs, the analog subsystem provides multiple:
+In addition to the ADC and DAC, the analog subsystem provides multiple comparators.